 The Makefile does some extra preprocessing of the source, which is needed only if you add new interned strings to qstrdefsport.h.
 The Makefile also puts the resulting firmware at build/firmware.hex, and includes some convenience targets.

-17.2 Preparing firmware and a Python program
+16.3 Preparing MicroPython with a Python program